chongzhe/opendj/opendj/README.md

 # ForgeRock OpenDJ Docker image

-Listens on 389/636/4444
+Listens on 389/636/4444/8989

 Default bind credentials are CN=Directory Manager, password is 'password'

-(TODO: set password from a secret volume)
+(TODO: set password from a secret volume and/or env variable)

 All writable files and configuration (persisted data) are under /opt/opendj/data